wassapaks/phalconphp-rest-jwt-acl/README.md

 -------------
 Routes are stored in `app/routes/nameRoute.php` as an object.
 A route has a method (GET, POST, DELETE, PUT, MAP(post or get)).

-Conventions:

-1. All lower case
-2. ACL should depend on the roles on the database, You can have multiple ACL for routes
-3. After adding your own route go to app/library/app/bootstrap/CollectionBootstrap.php and add your route.
-4.

 ```php
 namespace App\Routes;